Get

 Conclusion

 Chronic diarrhea in cats can be as frustrating to deal with as it can be messy to clean up.
-The most important step that you can take is to see your veterinarian to get a diagnosis of the cause so treatment can begin.
+The most important step that you can take is to see a veterinarian to get a diagnosis of the cause so treatment can begin.
 Certain causes of chronic diarrhea can be lifelong issues that will require continuous treatment or management.

 Featured Image Credit: Nils Jacobi, Shutterstock